A quick guide to payments in e-Commerce

 Four Party Scheme

-The Card Schemes
+The Card Scheme

-#Why The Four Party Scheme when there are six parties?
+Why is it called the Four Party Scheme when there are six parties?

 To Sum Up